A heavenly vegan Blueberry Buttermilk Bundt Cake with a light crumb and delicious pockets of blueberries.

 - Place a place over the mouth of the bundt pan and flip it over quickly.
 Tap the bottom of the pan gently, if needed, to help the cake release.
 Continue cooling the cake on a rack, and let it cool thoroughly before cutting and serving.

 - To keep the blueberries from sinking to the bottom of the pan as the cake bakes, use this trick: wash and dry them thoroughly, then freeze them for 30 minutes.
-Mix them with 1 tbsp of flour and then mix into the batter.
+Mix them with 1 tablespoon of flour and then mix into the batter.